yahoojapan/k2hr3/detail.md

 The source code of **Watcher** is in [k2hr3_api Github repository](https://github.com/yahoojapan/k2hr3_api), and it is registered as a submodule in [k2hr3 Github repository](https://github.com/yahoojapan/k2hr3).

+## K2HR3 Get Resource
+**K2HR3 Get Resource** is a Systemd service that runs on the HOST that accesses the K2HR3 system.

+This program is a utility that can periodically acquire RESOURCE data corresponding to the registered ROLE of the HOST.
+The source code of **K2HR3 Get Resource** is in [k2hr3_get_resource Github repository](https://github.com/yahoojapan/k2hr3_get_resource), and it is registered as a submodule in [k2hr3 Github repository](https://github.com/yahoojapan/k2hr3).

 # Various details
 Common specifications and other details of the K2HR3 system other than the above are explained in [**Various Details**](detail_various.html).